Partner Success Story: Transforming Academic & Career Planning with Virginia Beach City Public Schools

 As the largest individual city school division in the state, Virginia Beach City Public Schools (VBCPS) plays a critical role in preparing Virginia students to become life-long learners and active contributors to their local communities.

 The district serves more than 60,000 students with an on-time graduation rate of 95%—an impressive achievement VBCPS attributes in part to building an intentional academic and career readiness planning (ACP) process.

 "We give students voice.
-We really want this to be a personalized pathway—not just one goal, but instead the path by which students get to their goals." — Robert Jamison, Coordinator of School Counseling Services at Virginia Beach City Public Schools
+We really want this to be a personalized pathway—not just one goal, but instead the path by which students get to their goals." — Robert Jamison, Executive Director - Office of Student Support Services at Virginia Beach City Public Schools

 In order to meet the needs of all 60k students on their unique pathways, VBCPS partnered with MajorClarity to make the ACP process sustainable and personalized.